Guidance for employing clinical academics

-- Honorary contract for senior academic general practitioners.
+- Honorary contract for senior academic general practitioners (PDF).
 This model honorary contract is based on the honorary consultant contract (England), December 2003 and is intended to be used for:

 - clinical academics specialising in primary care who have a substantive contract of employment with a higher education institution at senior lecturer 1 level and above (subsequently referred to as senior academic GPs)

 - Who are considered to be undertaking duties and responsibilities commensurate with consultant clinical academic staff